MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-iphone-app-get-started.md

 ## View your favorite dashboards, KPIs, and reports

-You can view all of your favorite Power BI dashboards, together with Reporting Services KPIs and mobile reports, on the Favorites list page in the mobile apps.
+On the Favorites page in the mobile apps, you see all of your favorite Power BI dashboards, together with Power BI Report Server and Reporting Services KPIs and reports.
 When you make a dashboard a *favorite* in the Power BI mobile app, you can access it from all of your devices, including the Power BI service in your browser.

 -  Tap **Favorites**.